-Protecting and maintaining your website is one of the most important aspects of managing it.
-Keeping your code up to date is key to protecting and enhancing your site.
+Protecting and maintaining your website is one of the most important aspects of managing your online presence.
+Keeping your code up to date is the key to protecting and enhancing your site.
 One of the benefits of having a Drupal site is that it is part of an open-source platform.
-It provides community support and expertise, and when you take care to use these tools and keep your code current, it will contribute to the stability and security of your website.
+You have community support and expertise at your fingertips.
+When you effectively utilize these tools and keep your code current, it will contribute to the stability and security of your website.

-There are several parts to a Drupal site’s code:
+There are several vital components to a Drupal site’s code:

 - Core application